 OWASP also provides detailed “Forgot Password” guidance for secure reset implementations.

-Test this flow thoroughly with temporary email because it should work reliably for a fresh user every time.
+Test this flow thoroughly with temp mail because it should work reliably for a fresh user every time.

 A) Request reset